Disclosure: This post contains affiliate links. Please read my disclaimer for more info.

 This activity is similar to the date night idea jar except this time guests will be giving their best marriage advice to the soon-to-be newlyweds.
 Gathering these words of wisdom from your bride’s loved ones is a thoughtful, sentimental gift that the couple can forever cherish.
 Not to mention, as perfect as the bride and groom are for one another, it never hurts to have some help from those who have been down the same road.
-For this you simply need these handcrafted advice cards and box to hold the responses.
+For this you simply need our Made by Modern MOH advice cards and box to hold the responses.
 As with the date night jar, it’s your responsibility as maid of honor to encourage guests to be as unique as they can with their advice.
 The more specific, the better.
 Once everyone has filled out their cards, it’s up to the bride to decide if she wants to read each out loud or keep them between her and her groom.
 Pro tip: If there are any important guests that cannot make it to the shower, be sure to reach out to them and ask for their piece of advice as well so you can add it in with the others.

 5. Anniversary Wishes